siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step1.md

 insert into PowerSurgeAlertStream;
 ```

-The above query consumes events from `HTTP` as a `JSON` message of `{ 'deviceType': 'dryer', 'power': 6000 }` format, and inserts the events into `DevicePowerStream`.
-From which using the query `surge-detector`, it generates an event once every 30 seconds and inserts into the `PowerSurgeAlertStream`, if the total power consumption in the last 1 minute is greater than or equal to 10000W.
-The events pushed to the `PowerSurgeAlertStream` will be then logged to the console.
+The above app consumes consumes `JSON` messages via http sink in the format `{ 'deviceType': 'dryer', 'power': 6000 }`, and inserts them into `DevicePowerStream`.
+From which using `surge-detector` query, it generates events once every 30 seconds and inserts into the `PowerSurgeAlertStream` if the total power consumption in the last 1 minute is greater than or equal to 10000W.
+The `PowerSurgeAlertStream` then logs them on the console using a log sink.

-This app is stateful because it needs to preserve the running sum of power consumption even during failures and restarts.
+This app is stateful as it has a window of 1 minute and it needs to preserve the running sum of power consumption during failures and restarts.

-Prerequisites on deploying this app:
+**Prerequisites for deploying the app**

-- Ingress - As Siddhi uses NGINX ingress controller to receive HTTP/HTTPS requests.
+- Ingress - As the App consumes events via HTTP, and Siddhi uses NGINX ingress controller to receive HTTP/HTTPS requests.
-- Persistence Volume - To preserve the periodic snapshots produced by Siddhi
+- Persistence Volume - To preserve the periodic state snapshots of Siddhi
-- Siddhi Operator - For deploying and managing Siddhi Apps in a Kubernetes cluster.
+- Siddhi Operator - For deploying and managing Siddhi Apps on Kubernetes.

-The following section explains how we can install the prerequisites.
+The next section provides instructions on installing the prerequisites.